Marine Engineers' Beneficial Association: History

-After Marine Engineers' Beneficial Association's formation, the union lobbied Washington legislators to pass bills in 1884 and 1896 that would make it law for all American vessels to possess only American officers and to grant the ability for marine engineers to attain licenses, respectably.
+After association's formation, the union lobbied Washington legislators to pass bills in 1884 and 1896 that would make it law for all American vessels to possess only American officers and to grant the ability for marine engineers to attain licenses, respectably.

-20th Century
+Twentieth century

 During World War I, the need for more engineers called for the US government to quickly train marine engineers.
-However, after the war, such practices continued, and on January 20, 1919, the Marine Engineers' Beneficial Association agreed to petition the use of "30 day engineers", believing there are enough resources to properly train the next generation of merchant marines.
+However, after the war, such practices continued, and on January 20, 1919, MEBA agreed to petition the use of "30 day engineers", believing there are enough resources to properly train the next generation of merchant marines.

 On January 9, 1919 MEBA Union Local No. 33 participated in the 1919 New York City Harbor Strike, as one of six unions that made up the Marine Workers Affiliation of the Port of New York, shutting down the port for weeks.

+In 1921, MEBA went on strike again in response to wage reductions.
+With a surplus of engineers from the war and a shortage of employment opportunities, the strike was a disaster for the union, which lost much of its membership in the aftermath.
+Ship owners took advantage of the union's weakness by establishing a company union, the American Society of Marine Engineers, to supplant it.
+MEBA only recovered after the "Big Strike" of 1934, involving multiple unions, forced ship owners to capitulate and recognize MEBA as the legitimate representative of marine engineers.

-The Marine Engineers' Beneficial Association, as did a wide variety of worker unions, supplied labor during World War II for both naval and engineering spectrum.
-MEBA's membership, like that of all American maritime unions has varied widely over the years.
+The Marine Engineers' Beneficial Association, like a wide variety of worker unions, supplied labor during World War II for both naval and engineering spectrum.
+The size of MEBA's membership, like that of all American maritime unions has varied widely over the years.
 At the end of World War I, they had more than 22,000 members, but by 1934, their membership was down to 4,848.
 Membership ballooned during World War II, with job opportunities for about 200,000 seamen.

 Following the establishment of the US Naval Academy in the 1800s, the Marine Engineers’ Beneficial Association established the Calhoon Marine Engineers’ Beneficial Association Engineering School in 1966 in the Southern Hotel, Baltimore, Maryland.
-The maritime school offers over fifty courses to union members and outside engineering professionals (as of May 1, 2007) and provides living arrangements for attendees.
+The maritime school offers over fifty courses to union members and outside engineering professionals (as of 1 May 2007) and provides living arrangements for attendees.

 Colleges like the California Maritime Academy train engineering cadets in engine rooms who may seek to join MEBA after graduating.